garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 ---

+## Test Code
+The project includes unit tests for critical components using Jasmine.
+To run the tests, follow these steps:

+### Test Files
+The following test files have been implemented:
+- **playerSpec.js**: Tests for the `Player` class, including lifecycle (alive status), initialization, movement, shooting mechanics, and kill behavior.
+- **deviceSpec.js**: Tests for the `Device` class, checking initialization and canvas handling.
+- **gameControllerSpec.js**: Tests for the `Controller` object, verifying initialization and handling of `Device` and `Game` instances.

+### Testing Framework
+- Jasmine is used as the testing framework, providing a clear structure for defining and executing unit tests.

+---

 ## General Notes
 - Modular OOP design with private fields for safety.
 - Clear separation of game logic, rendering, input, and audio.